loftwah/linux-for-pirates/README.md

 So hoist the mainsail and set course for the internet!
 With the internet at yer fingertips, ye'll be able to explore a vast and ever-expanding world of information and resources.
 Arrrr!

+#### Domain name

+A domain name is a human-readable name that can be used to identify a website or other online resource.
+Domain names are typically made up of two or more labels, separated by periods.
+For example, the domain name "example.com" is made up of two labels: "example" and "com".

+##### Domain Name Registrar

+A domain name registrar be a company that be responsible for registering domain names.
+Domain name registrars be responsible for maintaining a database of domain names and ensuring that they be unique and available for registration.

+In a pirate theme, ye can think of a domain name registrar as a ship that be used to explore the internet.
+Just like a ship be able to sail the oceans and explore new lands, a domain name registrar be able to explore a vast world of information and resources.

+#### Internet Service Provider

+An internet service provider (ISP) be a company that be responsible for providing internet access to its customers.
+ISPs be responsible for connecting their customers to the internet, and they be also responsible for maintaining the infrastructure that be used to provide internet access.

+In a pirate theme, ye can think of an ISP as a ship that be used to explore the internet.
+Just like a ship be able to sail the oceans and explore new lands, an ISP be able to explore a vast world of information and resources.

 #### Web Browser

 A web browser be a software application that be used to access and view web resources.
 It be a powerful tool that be used by billions of people every day to access information, communicate, and perform a wide range of tasks.